 Follow Scott’s posts on Pinterest: pinterest.com/scottsimmerman/

-We rent the exercise, with great testimonials, to consultants and trainers in North America.
+We rent the Dutchman exercise to consultants and trainers in North America.
 See more details here about its play and its outcomes.
 It is a very good scheme to run a powerful, bombproof program with your own leadership serving as the Expedition Leaders.
 And it is easy and straightforward to deliver.

 ASQC – American Society for Quality Control is now the ASQ /AQP, the American Society for Quality and the Association for Quality and Participation.
 I was actually a member of both groups and much more aligned with the frameworks of AQP – And I spoke at a couple of their international conferences.